MarkZH/vintagebackup/wiki/other_options.md

 Specify a log file that only receives warnings and errors.
 The parameter is a file name.
-If a backup or othe process runs without errors, this file will not be created.
+If a backup or other process runs without errors, this file will not be created.
 If the file in the parameter is placed in a prominent location (like the Desktop), then the full log does not need to be inspected as often--only when the error log appears to indicate something went wrong.